-The partnership is led by Lydia Olander, director of the Ecosystem Services Program at the Nicholas Institute for Environmental Policy Solutions, and it engages a diverse and variable group of experts, including federal agency staff, academics, NGO leaders, and practitioners.
+The National Ecosystem Services Partnership (NESP) is led by Lydia Olander, director of the Ecosystem Services Program at the Nicholas Institute for Energy, Environment & Sustainability.
+It engages a diverse and variable group of experts, including federal agency staff, academics, NGO leaders, and practitioners.

 Since release of the guidebook, NESP has made one round of revisions, has developed complementary reports and tools, and is working on a number different applications with federal and state agencies, and other institutions.

 During the development of the NESP guidebook, NESP had an active advisory group:

 - Sally Collins, (Independent Consultant, formerly U.S. Forest Service)

 - Olivia Ferriter, U.S. Department of Interior, Office of Policy Analysis

 - Ellen Gilinsky, U.S. Environmental Protection Agency, Office of Water